 To change your password on Facebook if you're already logged in:

-- Click in the top right corner of any Facebook page and select Settings.
+- Click in the top right of Facebook.

 - Click Security and Login.